17 December 2016

 If they are grown in pots, it is advised to keep them out of the hot sun.

 Chives are a cultivated crop in Holland, Germany, and China.
-Dutch farmers used to feed their cows chives in order to produce milk with a fresh flavor.
+Dutch farmers used to feed their cows chives to produce milk with a fresh flavor.

 Favorite reference for this post on Chives.